 A Morning of Joy—Celebrating God's Goodness

-Start your day by bringing your joy to Jesus.
-This prayer guide invites you to celebrate what God has done, to thank Him for the good gift you're holding, and to ask Him to multiply the joy and blessing ahead.
+Start your morning by bringing your joy and gratitude to Jesus.
+This prayer guide invites you to celebrate what God has done, acknowledge His faithfulness, and ask Him to sustain your glad heart throughout the day ahead.

 5–12 min